openserverware/reference/README.md

 Things that come to mind that are to be done:

-- Finish the firewall integration
+- Finish the firewall configuration
 - Put container data on an encrypted partition
 - ...